tototomate123/tuwunel/README.md

-This project is the official successor to [conduwuit](https://github.com/girlbossceo/conduwuit), which was a featureful and high-performance fork of [Conduit](https://gitlab.com/famedly/conduit), all community-lead alternatives to Synapse implementing the compatible [Matrix Specification](https://spec.matrix.org/latest/).
+This project is the official successor to [conduwuit](https://github.com/girlbossceo/conduwuit), which was a featureful and high-performance fork of [Conduit](https://gitlab.com/famedly/conduit), all community-lead homeservers implementing the compatible [Matrix Specification](https://spec.matrix.org/latest/).

 Tuwunel is operated by enterprise users with a vested interest in sponsoring its continued